 Procedure of Word Recognition Scores:

-• Adjust attenuator to desired presentation level (there are different ways);
+- Adjust the attenuator to the desired presentation level (there are different ways);

 30 or 35 +SRT …… (30dB if the audiogram is flat or 35 if it is slopping)